jkuczek15/resold/SETTINGS.md

 # Backend URL: https://server-domain/stm
 # support@resold.us password: ShootTheMoon$
 #
-# Things might not work as expected, just bear with it.
+# Things might not work as expected, just bear with it
 ##########################################################
 ##########################################################
 ##########################################################